Muhate/Elastic-Project/README.md

 <img width="944" alt="Continue enrolling Elastic Agent" src="https://github.com/user-attachments/assets/a3a2cc80-bb6e-48d2-a54a-88b079e8bf18">
 </p>

-Continuing, click the ""**close**"" button and add agent following the image below:
+- **5.7: Setting up Fleet Agent on Windows Server 2022**

+After everything has run well, it's time to add some agents.
+We are going to start by adding on Windows machine, so follow the steps showed in the image below:

 <p align="center">
 <img width="944" alt="Add Agent" src="https://github.com/user-attachments/assets/0f880b3e-d075-4a64-9c1f-6401e55aa467">
 </p>

-- **5.7: Setting up Fleet Agent on Windows Server 2022**

 Another screen will be opened, fill the policy name, in this case we create the windows policy.
 This is a good practice, as for each OS we are going to have a diferrent policy.